nanogiants/nanogiants-docs/docs/backend/basic-guidelines.md

   - **URI Versioning:** Include the version in the URL (e.g., `/v1/user`).
   - **Header Versioning:** Use custom headers to specify the version (e.g., `X-API-Version: 1`).
 - **Explanation:** Versioning ensures backward compatibility and allows for continuous improvement of the API.
+- **Recommendation:** We do not prefer one approach over the other as long as it follows either URI or Header versioning principles.

 ### 6. **Pagination, Filtering and Sorting**